Captain Noah and His Floating Zoo

 Captain Noah and His Floating Zoo (1970) is a children's cantata composed by Joseph Horovitz in a popular style for unison or two-part voices and piano, with optional bass and drums.
 The libretto by Michael Flanders is an adaptation of the Biblical tale of Noah found in Genesis chapters 6–9.

+Context

-It is one of a series of "pop cantatas" commissioned for school use by Novello, including The Daniel Jazz (1963) by Herbert Chappell, Jonah-Man Jazz (1966) by Michael Hurd and Joseph and the Amazing Technicolor Dreamcoat by Andrew Lloyd Webber (1968).
+The piece is one of a series of "pop cantatas" commissioned for school use and published by Novello, including The Daniel Jazz (1963) by Herbert Chappell, Jonah-Man Jazz (1966) by Michael Hurd and Joseph and the Amazing Technicolor Dreamcoat by Andrew Lloyd Webber (1968).
+Horovitz had seen a performance of Joseph and had been impressed.
+When Novello asked him to compose something in the same vein, suggesting Noah as a subject, Horovitz agreed, only provided Flanders would provide the libretto.
+It was an immediate success in schools, but also appealed to adult choirs and was soon adapted for ballet and stage shows.